sts10/docs/src/initial-setup/basics.md

 ## Generic upgrade line

-`sudo apt-get update && sudo apt-get dist-upgrade` is a good way to upgrade everything.
+`sudo apt update && sudo apt dist-upgrade` is a good way to upgrade everything.
+Can do `sudo apt update && sudo apt dist-upgrade -y` to auto-accept upgrades.

 ## How to install from an AppImage if it's not going easily